learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

 adds two numbers; `-` subtracts one number from another; `*` multiplies two numbers; and `/` divides one number by another.

-Give it a try: type each of the following math examples into the REPL console.
+Give it a try: type each of the following math examples into your terminal prompt after using the `node` command.
-You can use the embedded console below or open [replit][] in a separate window if you prefer.

 ```javascript
 1 + 80; //=> 81